balunist/mbp_docs2/source/usage/advanced/selection.rst

     The following options are available when parts have been selected which have an affect when the map is created.

-        - **Include Entire Model** - When enabled then include all components in model along with modifications made to the selected items.
+        - **Include Entire Model** - When enabled the map created will include all components in the model along with modifications made to the selected items.
 When disabled only the selected components are included.
         - **Quantity** - The selected item's number of copies can be increased from the default of one.
-Set quantity to zero to omit a part.
+You can set the quantity to zero to omit a part.
         - **Rotate** - When selected the component's grain will be rotated 90 degrees with respect with the targeted board's grain direction.
 The component grain direction is determined by either the longest dimension or the visual grain if a 3D appearance has been applied and the Automatic Grain Alignment option is enabled.
+This is a forced rotation as opposed to digressional rotation by MBP when the option :ref:`Can Rotate <rotate-label>` is set.